The Allegory of Good and Bad Government: Peaceful City

 On the longer wall of the room in the Salla is the fresco The Effects of Good Government in the City and in the Country.
 Part of that fresco is Peaceful City.
-This panoramic fresco represents several scenes indicating the life of Siena and her environment in the fourteenth century.
+This panoramic fresco represents several scenes indicating the life of Siena and its environment in the fourteenth century.
 This painting provides the first accurate panoramic view of city and country (landscape) since antiquity; viewers can identify the city of Siena, as opposed to ambiguous settings found in other works of the time.
 The city is filled with clustered palaces, markets, towers, churches, streets, and walls.
 All of these aspects are reminiscent of town scenes found on ancient Roman murals.
 There are many shops, indicating good commerce and economic conditions.
 The traffic moves peacefully, guild members work at their trades, a wedding procession takes place, and maidens can be seen dancing gracefully.
 Dancers were common for springtime rituals; they also act as a metaphor for peaceful commonwealth in this painting.
 The young women could also represent the Nine Muses of the arts and sciences from Greek mythology.
-This fresco shows that if government is virtuous and rules justly, then the city thrives and prospers.
+This fresco shows that if government is virtuous and rules justly, the city thrives.
 There is text along the lower edge of the wall that reads:

 "Turn your eyes to behold her, you who are governing, who is portrayed here [Justice], crowned on account of her excellence, who always renders to everyone his due.
 Look how many goods derive from her and how sweet and peaceful is that life of the city where is preserved this virtue who outshines any other.
 She guards and defends those who honor her, and nourishes and feeds them.
 From her light is both requiting those who do good and giving due punishment to the wicked."

 Peaceful Country

-The fresco then blends effortlessly into Peaceful Country.
+The fresco then blends into Peaceful Country.
 The transition is made by an entourage passing through the city gate and out to the countryside beyond city walls.
-The new scene shows a bird's-eye view of the Tuscan countryside, with villas, castles, plowed farmlands, and peasants and farmers leisurely going about their bucolic responsibilities.
-The landscape is particularized, and with characteristics that indicate a specific place and environment.
+The new scene shows a bird's-eye view of the Tuscan countryside, with villas, castles, plowed farmlands, and peasants and farmers leisurely going about their responsibilities.
+The landscape is particularized, with characteristics that indicate a specific place and environment.
 The winged allegorical figure of Security hovers above the landscape holding an unfurled scroll promising safety to all who live under the rule of law.
 Written on the scroll is the text:

-“Without fear every many may travel freely and each may till and sow, so long as this commune shall maintain this lady [Justice] sovereign, for she has stripped the wicked of all power.”
+"Without fear every many may travel freely and each may till and sow, so long as this commune shall maintain this lady [Justice] sovereign, for she has stripped the wicked of all power."